-If you're up against criminal defense charges in Kansas or Missouri, Kitchin Law Firm has the experience you're looking for.
+If you're up against criminal offense charges in Kansas or Missouri, Kitchin Law Firm has the experience you're looking for.
 Our criminal defense lawyer will work tirelessly to build a strong foundation for your case.

 When a minor is convicted of a criminal offense in Kansas or Missouri, there are several negative implications (that vary by state) that he/she could be facing.
 One implication, is that the charge will end up on his/her driving record.
 This can negatively impact his/her ability to obtain a job, participate in school activities or apply to college in the future.
 Criminal offenses for minors include:

 In Kansas and Missouri, there are laws in place that make the use and manufacturing of certain drugs illegal in those states.
 Individuals could face criminal charges for:

 Individuals could face criminals charges if they are associated with the following in Kansas or Missouri:

 Need a criminal defense attorney?
 Get in contact with Kitchin Law Firm and find out how our attorney can work to protect your rights and your future.

 In Kansas and Missouri, minors could face criminal charges for the following actions:

 Contact Kitchin Law Firm for a criminal defense lawyer who will fight to protect your rights and help keep your record clean.

 Laws for domestic violence & assault vary between Kansas and Missouri.
 Facing charges or looking to press charges for domestic violence and/or assault?
 Contact Kitchin Law Firm to discuss options for legal representation.
 Actions involving domestic violence & assault include (but are not limited to):

 Read more about domestic violence & assault and get the right defense you need to build your case.